-From the spectral studies we assumed that the cation of [Fe(L4M)2] [FeCl4].H2O has an octahedral geometry and coordination around tetrachlo ferrate is tetrahedral.
+From the spectral studies we assumed that the cation of $[Fe(L4M)2]$ [FeCl4].H2O has an octahedral geometry and coordination around tetrachlo ferrate is tetrahedral.
 Complexes with nitrate, perchlorate and thiocyanate as anions are assigned either a capped octahedral or pentagonal bipyramidal geometry.
 In the capped octahedral structure, two L4M ligands occupy six corners of an octahedron and an additional position is occupied by an anion at one triangular faces of this octahedron.
 In alternate pentagonal pyramid structure, two L4M moieties can occupy two axial positions and four positions in the equatorial plane with an additional seventh position in the equatorial plane being occupied by the gegenions.
-The structures suggested for the complexes are shown in Fig 6.4 the EPR parameters.
-The isomer shift and the quadruple split (AFa), the isomer shift and the quadruple split (AFa).
+The structures suggested for the complexes are shown in Fig 6.4

-Fig 6.2 EPR spectrarof the complexes in the polycrystalline state at 298 K
+Fig 6.2 EPR spectrum of the complexes in the polycrystalline state at 298 K